thisdotrob/family-monolith/.rovodev/todo-app/pick-up-ticket.md

 Make sure the commit is formatted correctly with no literal `\n` characters.

-Once committed, push the changes to Github and open a PR with `gh`.
+Once committed, push the changes to Github and open a PR with `gh` which is preconfigured and authenticated with Github.

 The PR title and description should match the commit title and message.

+Are you ready for the filename of the ticket to start work on?